unional/typescript-blackbook/pages/02-javascript-syntax/default-parameters.md

 - <https://github.com/airbnb/javascript#functions--default-side-effects>

-## Variables in Default Parameters
+## Variables

-**Should not** use variables in default parameters (except `const`)
+You **should not** use variables in default parameters (except `const`).

 > Why?

->
-> Using variables in default parameters effectively means you are using global state relatively to the function.
+Using variables in default parameters effectively means you are using global state relatively to the function.
-> Since default parameters are hidden from the consumer,
-> it is hard to reason and makes the function not pure.
+Since default parameters are hidden from the consumer, it is hard to reason and makes the function not pure.

->
-> If you need such state, it is better to use object, class, or closure to contain such state.
+If you need such state, it is better to use object, class, or closure to contain such state.

 ```js
 // bad